On This Page

-Graduate students can register for courses by phone, in-person, or online via the student portal, my.Fairfield, and will be billed accordingly by the Office of the Bursar.
+Graduate students may register for courses via the student portal, my.Fairfield, and will be billed accordingly by the Office of the Bursar.
 Students can either arrange to make tuition payments in accordance with tuition payment policies or can seek options with financial aid, loans and other financing to assist with program expenses.

 Students will be allowed to register in the fall and spring semesters with payment required upon receipt of an electronic billing statement via notification to the student's university e-mail account.
 This billing arrangement is available from the first day of registration up to three weeks prior to the start of classes.